Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 ### Exercise: change the following values ONE AFTER ANOTHER:

 See the properties description below.
-If you can't find the StripesCube after changing values, change them back to as depiction below.
+If you can't find the StripesCube after changing values, change them back to as depicted below.

 Note: Solid forms have outsides but no insides: if you make the cube so big that you are inside it, you will not see it anymore!

-- Relative location: you are at 0,0,0. x is side to side, y is + up or - down, z is closer or further away.
+- Relative location: you are at 0,0,0.
+The x is side to side, y is + up/- down, z is closer/further away.
-- Scaling factor
+- Scaling factor: try 0.5 and then try 2.
+- Vertical rotation: try 30° (since they are cubes, 90° and 180° will look the same!)
-- Save!
+- **Save!**
-- Close and reopen ARpoise, and see how the StripesCube has changed:
+- **Close and reopen** ARpoise, and see how the StripesCube has changed.

 .
 ![UsingPorpoise_StripesCubePOI_800w](images/UsingPorpoise_StripesCubePOI_800w.png)